What is due diligence?

 Due diligence is a valuable and key risk management tool used for buyers and businesses alike.
 Thorough due diligence investigations allow buyers to make informed decisions and avoid surprises at the end of a transaction.

 Due diligence investigations empower buyers in ‘caveat emptor' (this means ‘let the buyer beware’).
-‘Let the buyer beware’ means that it is up to the person purchasing the goods to make sure they are free from defects and fit for purpose.
+‘Let the buyer beware’ means it is up to the person purchasing the goods to ensure they are free from defects and fit for purpose.

 Conducting effective due diligence investigations ensures that buyers ‘get what they pay for’.